Kendall Jenner Drags A Hater Who Wore A ‘Kill The Kardashians’ Shirt

 — Newshub ENT (@NewshubENT) June 25, 2018

-Monsters and Critics writer Shaunee Flowers notes that the experience was almost certainly unpleasant for the young lady, who has been shown on Keeping Up With The Kardashians having panic attacks.
+Monsters and Critics writer Shaunee Flowers notes that the experience was almost certainly unpleasant for the young lady, who has been shown on Keeping Up With the Kardashians having panic attacks.

 “Being a Kardashian or at least a KarJenner, coming a cross a t-shirt like that while Kendall tried to get in and out of the neighborhood market at night could easily have left her feeling uneasy.”

-Clearly the whole thing blew over, else this article would have been entitled “Kendall Jenner Gets Into An Altercation With A Hater.”
+Clearly the whole thing blew over, else this article would have been titled “Kendall Jenner Gets Into An Altercation With A Hater.”

 As for the shirt, that all came about a few years ago, thanks to a hater who directed his ire specifically at Kendall.